Motion of the heavy symmetric top when magnitudes of conserved angular momenta are different: Appendix 1

 During the motion of the symmetric top, $\dot \phi$, in general, does not show all of the changes seen in one of the curves shown in figure \ref{fig:cdp}.
 It takes values according to the possible $\theta$ values.

-By considering these evaluations, one can say that $\dot \phi$ can either increase or decrease during half nutation period and it can be zero if possible $\theta$ values include $\arccos(b/a)$ when $|a|>|b|$. $\dot \phi$ can either increase or decrease, or can both increase and decrease during half nutation period, and it can not be zero when $|b|>|a|$.
+By considering these evaluations, one can say that $\dot \phi$ can either increase or decrease during the half nutation period, and it can be $0$ if possible $\theta$ values include $\arccos(b/a)$ when $|a|>|b|$. $\dot \phi$ can either increase or decrease, or can both increase and decrease during the half nutation period, and it can not be $0$ when $|b|>|a|$.